Terms and Conditions

-Please discuss any health issues which may affect your training and assessment with the instructor prior to attending.
-Candidates with special needs are advised to email firstname.lastname@example.org prior to booking so that reasonable adjustments to training and assessment can be assessed.
+In agreeing to these terms and conditions, you are acknowledging that if you have any health issues which may affect your training and assessment, you have emailed email@example.com prior to booking so that reasonable adjustments to training and assessment can be contemplated.

-Ongoing support can be obtained by calling CBD College on 1300 628 299 or by emailing email@example.com.
-Where necessary, trainers can make themselves available to meet with students.
+In agreeing to these terms and conditions, you are acknowledging that ongoing support can be obtained by calling CBD College on 1300 628 299 or by emailing firstname.lastname@example.org.

-If you have fulfilled all of the requirements of the course you will be sent a nationally recognised Statement of Attainment within 10 business days of you being deemed as competent by your assessor.
-All students will need to create a USI and supply this to USI to CBD College before any Statement of Attainment can be issued.
+In agreeing to these terms and conditions, you are acknowledging that if you have fulfilled all of the requirements of the course you will be sent a nationally recognised Statement of Attainment or Qualification within 10 business days of you being deemed as competent by your assessor.
+You are also acknowledging that you will need to create a USI and supply this to USI to CBD College before any Statement of Attainment can be issued.

 ACCESS AND EQUITY

-We do not discriminate against any individual on the basis of race, colour, sex, or religion.
+In agreeing to these terms and conditions, you are acknowledging CBD College's policy of not discriminating against any individual on the basis of race, colour, sex, or religion.